Lenaerts-Nestor/mymmo-web-poc/docs/socket-io-implementation-dieper-guide.md

 function ChatComponent() {
   // This is like picking up the phone in any room const {
     isConnected, // "Is the phone line working?" sendMessage, // "Make a call to send a message" onMessageReceived, // "Answer when someone calls"
     offMessageReceived, // "Stop answering calls"
-    joinThreadRoom    // "Join a conference call room" } = useSocketContext();
+    joinThreadRoom, // "Join a conference call room"
+  } = useSocketContext();

   useEffect(() => {